gmostofabd/8051-Assembly-Programming-and-Proteus-Simulation/README.md

 ---

-**Note:** The YAML front matter at the top is essential for GitHub Pages and Jekyll to process your markdown file correctly.
-By adding it, you should resolve the "Invalid YAML front matter" error.

-**Explanation of Changes:**

-- **Added YAML Front Matter:** Placed at the very top of the file to provide metadata for Jekyll.
-- **Centered Heading:** Adjusted the heading to use `<h1 align="center">` for proper alignment and to maintain your style.
-- **Maintained Your Styles:** Preserved the HTML and markdown formatting you used throughout the document.

-After making these changes, commit the updated `README.md` to your repository and check if the build completes successfully.

-Let me know if you have any questions or need further assistance!
+### Key Adjustments:
+1. **Removed YAML front matter**: Since the front matter is conflicting with your HTML, it’s better to remove it in the `README.md`.
+2. **HTML formatting**: The header inside `<p align="center">` is formatted with an `<h1>` tag to maintain your original style.

+This should work properly without YAML interfering, and GitHub will treat the HTML tags correctly.
+Let me know if this resolves the issue!